Royal Ann Cherry Tree

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: This cherry needs another for pollination.
+Pollination Requirements: Requires another sweet cherry for pollination.
 Van Cherry Tree is a good Pollinator

-Hardiness: Royal Ann is hardy to about minus 20°F. or below.
+Hardiness: Hardy to about minus 20°F or below.

 Bearing Age: 2 – 3 years after planting.